Kepixel/react-native-js/README.md

-### Enhanced Documentation for Using Kepixel React-Native-JS
+### Documentation for Using Kepixel React-Native-JS

 #### 1. **Installation**
 Install the Kepixel React Native JS library by running: